TarahB/SQEDemonstrationAPIProject/README.md

  4. Get list of Toppings by "id", verify "id" and "name" are valid and assert that status code 200
  5. Delete Toppings and Assert that status 200

+ EndPoints:
+ Cover and verify status codes for all end points